fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

     # e.g.
     openstack server set --name copr-dist-git-dev_backup "85260b5b-7f61-4398-8d05-xxxxxxxxxxxx"

+.. note:: You might need to backup also letsencrypt certificates.
+          See `Letsencrypt renewal limits`_.

 Finally, shutdown the instance to avoid storage inconsistency and other possible problems.
 Open the `OpenStack instances dashboard`_ and switch the current project to ``persistent`` and find the instance, that you want to shutdown.
 Make sure, it is the right one!
 Don't